Think Locally, Act Locally

 - Learn From The Competition

-Although there are thousands of medical centers, services, and wellness stores, and big name companies have extensive and well-established sites online, there is plenty of room for smaller health domains to carve out their own niche.
+Although there are thousands of medical centers, services, and wellness stores, and big name companies have extensive and well-established sites online, there is plenty of room for smaller domains to carve out their own niche.
 While few health sites can hope to compete with the major pharmaceutical company sites and information sites, studying the major players provides clues to their success, and sometimes mistakes to avoid.
 A successful health domain has closely examined other health sites, with an eye to design, content, and services.

 - Reliable, Accessible, Simple Content